My Plantiful Cooking

 How do I prevent pasta salad from drying out?

-To prevent pasta salad from drying out excessively when stored, ensure the pasta is cooked until tender (not al dente) and store the salad in an airtight container in the refrigerator.
+To prevent pasta salad from drying out excessively when stored, keep it in an airtight container.

 🍽More salad recipes